bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Aaron van Wirdum: 00:19:27

-Do you think this has something to do with potentially sharing a transaction with an invalid signature and therefore...
+Do you think this has something to do with potentially sharing a transaction with an invalid signature.
 That's my theory, because I should have read it, but my guess is that indeed you would send

 Sjors Provost: 00:19:41

-another node a transaction hash and they would ask for the transaction and you would give it a fake transaction because you would just add your own signature to it and it would just be nonsense.
+Another node a transaction hash and they would ask for the transaction and you would give it a fake transaction because you would just add your own signature to it and it would just be nonsense.
 And then the other node would say, okay, this transaction is dumb.
 I'm just going to ignore that moving forward.
 And then another node would give the real one, but this node is now rejecting it because it's already seen it and it thought it was fake.
 So you want to prevent that.

 Aaron van Wirdum: 00:20:02